 Motor Fuel Tax (MFT) funds are restricted funds distributed by the State of Illinois.
-MFT Funds can only be used on transportation related projects and require oversight by the Illinois Department of transportation (IDOT).
-Due to the extensive paperwork and IDOT oversight involved in MFT reporting, the Village typically utilizes MFT funds every other year for Transportation System related projects, however the Village has utilized MFT funds to maintain the Transportation System program while revenue streams recover from the COVID-19 crisis.
+MFT Funds may only be used for transportation related projects and require oversight by the Illinois Department of transportation (IDOT).
+Due to the extensive paperwork and IDOT oversight involved in MFT reporting, the Village typically utilizes MFT funds every other year for Transportation System related projects.
+However, the Village has utilized MFT funds in FY2022 and proposed FY2023 to maintain the Transportation System program while revenue streams recover from the COVID-19 crisis.
 In 2019, the State of Illinois increased the State Motor Fuel Tax from 19 cents per gallon to 38 cents per gallon of gasoline and from 21.5 cents to 45.5 cents per gallon of diesel fuel.
-This is the primary funding source for the States "Rebuild Illinois" \$45 billion capital plan.
-Starting this year, the state distributed local Rebuild Illinois funds to communities based on their MFT allotments.
+This is the funding source for the State "Rebuild Illinois" \$45 billion capital plan.
+Starting last year, the State distributed local Rebuild Illinois funds to communities based on their MFT allotments.
 These funds are dispensed in two payments per year over three years, with the requirement to spend those funds on restricted capital transportation improvements within five years.
-In FY2021 the Village received approximately \$687,500 with similar funding projected in FY22 and FY23 for a grand total of approximately \$2,062,500.
-The Village accounts for these distributions in the Motor Fuel Tax Fund as they are restricted to use for certain transportation system projects.
+The Village has received approximately half of the grand total allocation of \$2,062,500.
+The Village accounts for these distributions in the Motor Fuel Tax Fund, as they are restricted to use for certain transportation system projects.
+In addition, the State allocated a portion of the increase directly to municipalities in a program called the "Transportation Renewal Fund".
+These additional funds began in FY2022 and account for an additional \$500 thousand annually.

-Expiring Debt Service & General Fund Surplus
+General Fund Surplus

 The Village has historically transferred excess General Fund reserves to the Capital Improvement Fund (131) annually for general government capital projects in subsequent years.
 In FY2020, the Village paid off the Series 2011 General Obligation Bonds three years early.
-This allowed the Village to initially budget for a transfer from the General Fund to the Capital Improvement Fund for capital spending in FY2021.
-Due to the COVID-19 crisis, the transfer was cancelled and is unlikely for the foreseeable future.
-Furthermore, it is anticipated General Fund surpluses will not be available for capital funding for several years due to the COVID-19 crisis.
+This allowed the Village to initially budget for a transfer from the General Fund to the Capital Improvement Fund for capital spending in FY2022.
+Due to the COVID-19 crisis, the transfer was cancelled.
+Following the Federal funding mentioned earlier the transfer was restored and an annual transfer of \$500 thousand is built in to the plan.